Harry Stern Family Center for Innovations in Alzheimer's Care

 Mission of the Center

 The Stern Center's mission is to develop programs, training materials, and consultation services designed to improve the behavioral, social, and emotional lives of persons with Alzheimer's disease (AD) and the persons who care for them.
-While other biologically-focused research centers focus on the search for a cure for this devastating illness, the Stern Center is dedicated to the psychosocial care of those millions of individuals who live with the disorder and have little hope of an immediate cure.
+While other biologically-focused research centers focus on the search for a cure for this devastating illness, the Harry Stern Family Center is dedicated to the psychosocial care of those millions of individuals who live with the disorder and have little hope of an immediate cure.

 Aims of the Center